Last Updated: 15 JULY 2022

 1. Personal data we process

-We only process information that we need to, so we can provide you with the very best service on our marketplace platform.
+We only process information that we need to, so we can provide you with the very best service on our platform.

 We process the following types of personal data: